Get exclusive member benefits & effect social change. Join Today

 Lithotripsy is usually done on an outpatient basis.
 This means that you’ll go to the hospital or clinic on the day of the procedure and leave the same day.

 During lithotripsy, high-energy shock waves will pass through your body until they reach the kidney stones.
-The waves will break the stones into very small pieces that can easily be passed through the urinary system.
+The waves will break the stones into very small pieces that can easily be passed through your urinary system.

 After the procedure, you’ll spend about two hours in recovery before being sent home.
 In some cases, you may be hospitalized overnight.
 Plan to spend one to two days resting at home after the procedure.
 It’s also a good idea to drink plenty of water for several weeks after lithotripsy.
-This will help the kidneys flush out any remaining stone fragments.
+This will help your kidneys flush out any remaining stone fragments.

 The outlook is generally good for people with kidney stones.
 Recovery may vary depending on the number and size of the stones, but lithotripsy can usually remove them completely.
-In some cases, however, additional treatments may be needed.
+In some cases, additional treatments may be needed.
 While lithotripsy works very well for most people, there’s a chance that the stones will return.

 Written by: Dale Kiefer